Artak Zeynalyan: Mayor of Yerevan candidate

 He led the Bright Alliance's electoral list in 2018 Yerevan City Council elections and was the alliance's candidate for the Mayor of Yerevan.
 After coming 3rd in the election he chose to give up his seat in Yerevan City Council and continue to work in the cabinet.

+Zeynalyan was the Hanrapetutyun Party's mayoral candidate in the 2023 Yerevan City Council election.
+Hanrapetutyun won 8 seats in the Yerevan City Council following the election, with Zeynalyan coming in 4th place.
+Zeynalyan retained his seat in the city council.